sharathsl/argocd_deploy_petclinic_mysql/README.md

-# Run below steps to deploy using Argocd, provided argocd is running already.
+# Run below steps to deploy petclinic app integrated with mysql db using Argocd, provided argocd is running already.

 Here are the steps and sample.
 All these commands were run through **GITBASH**
 ```